Do we know what causes breast cancer?

-Some genes contain instructions for controlling when our cells grow, divide, and die.
-Genes that speed up cell division are called oncogenes.
-Others that slow down cell division, or cause cells to die at the right time, are called tumor suppressor genes.
 Certain changes (mutations) in DNA that “turn on” oncogenes or “turn off” tumor suppressor genes can cause normal breast cells to become cancerous.

-Inherited gene mutations
+Inherited gene changes

-Acquired gene mutations
+Acquired gene changes

-Most DNA mutations related to breast cancer occur in single breast cells during a woman's life rather than having been inherited.
+Most DNA mutations related to breast cancer occur in breast cells during a woman's life rather than having been inherited.
 These acquired mutations of oncogenes and/or tumor suppressor genes may result from other factors, like radiation or cancer-causing chemicals.
 But so far, the causes of most acquired mutations that could lead to breast cancer are still unknown.
 Most breast cancers have several acquired gene mutations.

-Last Medical Review: 08/23/2012
+Last Medical Review: 06/01/2016

-Last Revised: 02/26/2013
+Last Revised: 09/13/2016